briantan050/Telus-IoT-Starter-Kit-Walkthrough-Part-2/README.md

 ## Done
-Your board is now sending sensor data to Azure IoT Hub on a regular basis.
+You are now using an Azure Logic App to process data payloads and receive recent satellite imagery of the area.
 In this tutorial, you have completed the following:
-* Created an Azure IoT Hub
-* Registered your IoT device on the Azure IoT Hub
-* Compiled the Azure IoT MBed client and loaded it onto your IoT device
-* Successfully sent data from your IoT device to Azure IoT Hub
-* Monitored the contents of the incoming JSON payloads with the Azure CLI tool
+* asd
+* asd
+* asd
+* asd

 ## Next steps
 If you are interested in displaying the IoT data in a Power BI dashboard, continue on to **[Part 3](https://github.com/briantan050/Telus-IoT-Starter-Kit-Walkthrough-Part-3/)**.